SSIS Scanner Guide

 -

 Create a new SSIS connection and only configure the SSIS Connection Name and SSIS Instance Name.
-(Manta Admin UI may require that the Connection String and Username fields also be be configured.
-In this situation, just fill in placeholder values for the required fields as they will not be leveraged during scan time.)
+(Manta Admin UI may require that the Connection String and Username fields also be configured.
+In this situation, enter placeholder values for the required fields as they will not be leveraged during scan time.)

 -